 What the Iceland emergency app also has is the functionality to report you as safe.
-Press the green check in button and it reports your GPS location to the authorities.
+Press the green check-in button and report your GPS location to the authorities.
 The last five locations are stored, giving the emergency services a trail to follow if necessary.
 Imagine this scenario: you’ve gone hiking in one of Iceland’s remote valleys but the weather turns bad and you slip and break your ankle.
 The app can report your location or, if you’ve already checked in, can identify where you were last known to be.
-That makes the job of directing the emergency services easier as they can deploy a team which will have a better chance of finding you.
+That makes the job of directing the emergency services easier as they can deploy a team that will have a better chance of finding you.
 It avoids wasting time and frees up that team more quickly so that they can help the next person.

 Of course, it’s also good practice to inform someone of your plans.
 That could be someone back home or the owner of the guest house where you are staying.
 Though plans change and it’s great to be spontaneous, if you’re thinking of visiting somewhere off the beaten track, it doesn’t hurt to let someone else know.
 Making emergency plans might seem unnecessary, but in reality, you never know what’s around the corner.

 What about really big disasters?

-We all hope a major disaster doesn’t happen, and especially while we’re traveling.
+We all hope a major disaster doesn’t happen, especially while we’re traveling.
 But in a country where extreme weather and volcanic eruptions are a fact of life, the systems and procedures to implement a planned emergency response from the authorities are always in place.
-The Department of Civil Protection and Emergency Management takes responsibility at the government level for co-ordination and support measures aimed at reducing risks to human life.
-They work closely with the Directorate of Health which oversees healthcare, civil protection committees which offer a coordinated response to dangerous and emergency situations at local level and the Red Cross.
+The Department of Civil Protection and Emergency Management takes responsibility at the government level for coordination and support measures aimed at reducing risks to human life.
+They work closely with the Directorate of Health which oversees healthcare, and civil protection committees that offer a coordinated response to dangers and emergencies at the local level and the Red Cross.

 Together, this combined emergency service ensures that citizens and tourists can enjoy Iceland’s beautiful landscape and return home afterward to share good memories.
 And we should all be grateful for that.